neoito-hub/learningHub/content/vue/6-the-final-problem-part-2.md

-# The Final Probblem Part II
+# The Final Problem Part II

 Alright, Let's check what's left to do.